MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 If you didn't specify a profile name when you ran the Update-AIPScanner command, the computer name is used to automatically create the profile name for the scanner.

-#### Moving the scanner configuration database
+#### Known issue: Moving the scanner configuration database

-If you want to move the scanner configuration database from one SQL Server instance to another and use a custom profile name, do not run the upgrade command, but instead:
+In the current preview version, there is a known issue if you try to move the scanner configuration database from one SQL Server instance to another and use a custom profile name when you run the upgrade command.

+If you want to make this configuration change, instead of using the upgrade command, do the following:

 1. Uninstall the scanner by using [Uninstall-AIPScanner](/powershell/module/azureinformationprotection/Uninstall-AIPScanner).